hanxiaomax/Learncpp_CN/docs/M-3-move-constructors-and-move-assignment.md

 ??? note "关键点速记"

-In lesson [M.1 -- Introduction to smart pointers and move semantics](https://www.learncpp.com/cpp-tutorial/introduction-to-smart-pointers-move-semantics/), we took a look at std::auto_ptr, discussed the desire for move semantics, and took a look at some of the downsides that occur when functions designed for copy semantics (copy constructors and copy assignment operators) are redefined to implement move semantics.
+In lesson[[M-1-introduction-to-smart-pointers-and-move-semantics|M.1 - 智能指针和移动语义简介]], we took a look at std::auto_ptr, discussed the desire for move semantics, and took a look at some of the downsides that occur when functions designed for copy semantics (copy constructors and copy assignment operators) are redefined to implement move semantics.

 In this lesson, we’ll take a deeper look at how C++11 resolves these problems via move constructors and move assignment.

-**Copy constructors and copy assignment**
+## Copy constructors and copy assignment**

 First, let’s take a moment to recap copy semantics.